Amanwarlock/Coding-DataStructures-Algorithms/Javascript/Notes/Python.md

 ## Scoping
+    > Scope = what variables do I have access to?
     > Python follows LEGB rule: (local, Enclosing, Global, Built-in)
     > Local : Names assigned with in a function or a block of code
     > Enclosing function locals: Names in local scope of all enclosing functions from inner to outer (it propogates from inner to outer to find variable of all enclosing functions)